Blane245/musicgenerator/README.md

 While previewing or recording is being done, filters are applied to determine which sources will be used to build the audio routing graph.
 These filters take into account the presence of a timeline interval, and track and generator solo and mute settings.
 An array of sources is constructed that contains all of the information needed to construct the audio routing graph.

 Generation involves the building of the audio routing graph for the composition.
 There could be several thousand sources and related audio nodes in the full composition.
 Trying to realize the entire graph for preview or record is problematic and the memory required may be excessive.
 A scheme has been developed to only realize a portion of the graph, discard that portion and realize another portion.
 This algorithm is different for preview and record.

+Preview provides a display overlay that contains three areas:

+- Header
+    - buttons for exiting, starting, pausing, and resuming the preview
+    - the application title, version, file, and file change status
+    - volume monitor sliders for the left and right channels
+    - the timeline
+- Body
+    - one to three sections that display the sources for any instruments, percussions, or audio files that are being previewed.
+The vertical location of the sources within their sections depend on their midi number.
+The color of the source lines varying depending on their volume (saturation), pan (hue), and current playing status (lightness).
+- Footer
+    - a table enumerating the number of total and active generators and sources.
+A source is 'active' when it is currently being played.
+    - the spectra of the left and right channels
+    - room controls for the reverb, compression, equalization, and volume.

 ### Preview Realization